brooksbenson/eloquent-js/chapter11/chapter11-notes.md

 ### Callbacks

-A callback is a HOF that gets executed by the function it is passed to.
+A callback is an HOF that gets executed by the function it is passed to.
 In the context of asynchronous programming, it gets executed after some long running process as a way to handle the processes results.

-When multiple asynchronous actions take place in a row, the callback model gets hectic.
-This is because a callback that handles and passes some results of an asynchronous action to another asychronous action nests that second call inside it, and that second call requires another callback to handle its results.
-This process can carry on ad infinitum, creating what is called *callback hell*.
+When multiple asynchronous actions take place synchronously, the callback model gets hectic.
+This is because every asynchronous action in the callback model requires a callback, and when asychronous actions get nested within callbacks high levels of indentation are the result.
+This is a pain on the eyes, and is referred to by some people as *callback hell*.

 ### setTimeout

 setTimeout is a global binding available in both Node.js and browsers.
-It accepts a callback as its first argument and the number of milliseconds to wait before executing that function.
+It is a function that  accepts a callback as its first argument and the number of milliseconds to wait before executing the callback as its second.

-Rarely does a program *need* to wait unless it is updating an animation or checking if something is taking longer than a given amount of time.
+A program rarely needs to wait unless it is updating an animation or checking to see if an asychronous action has been completed.

+### Promises